ironhack-labs/lab-ironbeers/README.md

 ## Iteration 4 - Beers Views

 On the `beers.hbs` view, loop over the **beers array** using the `{{#each beers}} {{/each}}` block helper.
-On every iteration, you should call to a `partial` passing the info about each beer.
+On every iteration, you should call a `partial` passing the info about each beer.

 ## Iteration 5 - Beer Partial

-Since, each beer will be displayed on the same way, you should create a partial for display each beer.
-First we need to register where our `partials` will be located.
-So you need to add the following code into the `app.js` file:
+Since each beer will be displayed in the same way, you should create a partial for display each beer.
+First, we need to register where our `partials` will be located.
+So you need to add the following code to the `app.js` file:

 ```javascript
 hbs.registerPartials(__dirname + '/views/partials')
 ```

 Now, you should create a `partials` folder inside the `views`, and `beerPartial.hbs` file inside the `partials` folder.
-Our `beerPartial.hbs` will display an image, name, description and tagline of the beer.
+Our `beerPartial.hbs` will display an image, name, description, and tagline of the beer.
 It should look like the following:

 ![image](https://user-images.githubusercontent.com/23629340/36724284-08872254-1bb3-11e8-9ff6-9b34346421ec.png)